Yandawl/Yandawl/README.md

 As for database technologies, I can't say I don't miss my joins between normalised data tables, but I'm a NoSQL fan right now.
 I do wish you could bit shift in MongoDB's aggregation pipeline, though.
 That's a gripe of mine, right now!

-Thank you for reading, and feel free to reach out to me on [Twitter](https://twitter.com/yandawl), should you feel any desire to.
+Thank you for reading and feel free to reach out to me on [Twitter](https://twitter.com/yandawl), or in my [Discord](http://discord.gg/38GdPqK) should you feel any desire to.